bpudiped/BlockMM/README.md

 ###  Overview

-This algorithm (called mosaic) was developed for both square and rectangular matrices, and the blocks too are square or rectangular (leading to a lot of possible scenarios for the optimizer).
-It was simulated and verified by comparing its results with numpy.matmul.
+This algorithm (called mosaic) is targeted for a special class of square and rectangular matrices more often seen in large NLP problems.
+The blocks too are square or rectangular (leading to a lot of possible scenarios for the optimizer).
+It is simulated and verified by comparing its results with numpy.matmul.
 The performance is estimated from cycle counts coming from the simulated processors.

 Some block MM algorithms such as [Cannon](https://iq.opengenus.org/cannon-algorithm-distributed-matrix-multiplication/) and [Summa](http://www.netlib.org/lapack/lawnspdf/lawn96.pdf) are not optimized for processor memory constraints or data movement for matrices of the type where common "N" dimension is very large.